pyvista/pyvista-tutorial/tutorial/05_action/presentation_script_15min.md

 - Geoscience: Explore subsurface structures
 - CFD: Visualize flow patterns at different planes

-The plane widget is particularly powerful when combined with scalar fields, allowing you to see how values change throughout a volume."
+The plane widget is very powerful when combined with scalar fields, letting you see how values change throughout a volume."

 ## Slider Widgets - Parameter Control (2 minutes)
-"Sliders provide intuitive control over continuous parameters.
-PyVista offers both traditional slider bars and innovative slider widgets.
+"Sliders provide easy control over continuous parameters.
+PyVista offers both traditional slider bars and new slider widgets.

 ```python
 # Create a mesh that responds to parameters